Skip to content

 Can I tax my car without a logbook?

-If you don’t have a V5C log book – for example, you’ve lost it or it’s been damaged – you have to apply to the DVLA for a replacement.
-It costs £25 and should arrive within five working days if you apply online, or within four weeks if you do it by phone.
+If you don’t have a V5C log book – perhaps you’ve lost it or it’s been damaged – you’ll have to apply to the DVLA for a replacement.
+It costs £25 and should arrive within five working days if you apply online or over the phone.
+If your new log book hasn’t arrived within two weeks, contact the DVLA.

 Can I use temporary insurance to tax my car?